Barrie Carter Gibby

-Members of the Council have also been developing new programs within Veriditas, such as The School of the Sacred Feminine and the Global Healing Response Network, as well as taking responsibility for organizing the Veriditas yearly on-line Auction.
-We are working to build connections with other labyrinth groups around the country, and taking (and building) the labyrinth into places it hasn’t been.
-We are planning the creation of the Melissa Postnikoff Memorial Scholarship Fund, named for a beloved founding member, which could help bring greater financial access to programs.
-And so much more…We continually ask, "What does the labyrinth want of us now?"
+In the past, members of the Council have developed new programs within Veriditas, such as The School of the Sacred Feminine and the Global Healing Response Network.
+We work to build connections with other labyrinth groups around the country, and take the labyrinth into places it hasn’t been such as with Legacy Labyrinths.
+We have established the Melissa Postnikoff Memorial Scholarship Fund, named for a beloved founding member, which could help bring greater financial access to programs.
+We continually ask, "What does the labyrinth want of us now?"

 Called together by Lauren, we formed in the spring of 2004 with the purpose of helping to vision the birthing of the second generation of Veriditas as it moved toward a focus centered on the transformative experience of the labyrinth.
 It was also a time when Lauren was beginning to think about shifting the tenor of her role as Mother of Veriditas to that of Grandmother.
 We took inspiration from the image of the spider plant, where the mother plant is continually bringing forth baby plants, each having the potential to thrive and grow.
 It continues to be a beautiful metaphor for the expanding and deepening of our work.

 From the beginning, we have seen ourselves as a spiritual task force.
 As we come together, we create a sacred space from which to work.
 We are inspired and guided by Christina Baldwin’s circle model, found in her book Calling the Circle.
 Our meetings are structured to give time to meditation, labyrinth walking and sharing of personal process, interwoven with the business of the meetings.
 We honor the wisdom of each member’s voice; deeply listening to each other.